 Noisy receiver but beyond that it is a good little rig and a great mobile.

 For close to the same money you can buy a Kenwood TS-480SAT and get a better rig, but if you have to have the 2M/70cm the FT-857D is the way to go.

 This is a great little rig that is versital in all uses.
 I have used it as a base, a mobile, and a portable.
 The menues are easy enogh to use and it is pretty operator friendly.
 All the controls are right up front and easy to access.
 The separating face is great for mobile and portable.
 Light weight and easy to pack for different types of operation.
 The only thing I find wrong with this rig is that it really gives no place to attach a good grounding wire.
 Other than that it is great.
 The same rig internally as the FT897.
 I recommend this rig to anyone stationary or active.
 A great small rig that does all I need since I am a fulltime RVer and need the space.
 My last rig was the FT901DM.
 Just too large for RVing.
 If I had to buy something different it be the FT897 or FT897D

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Yaesu FT-857D.
+We collect prices paid by real hams over the years to help you estimate the value of new a used Yaesu FT-857D.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Yaesu FT-857D might be around:
+Based on historic data, today's second-hand price of the Yaesu FT-857D is around: